Seeker1911/young-coders-tutorial/README.md

 **PyTennessee!**: Note that the main branch on this repo is `pytn`.
-Check out the `2017` directory for the most recent materials, including:
+Check out the `2019` directory for the most recent materials, including:

 - Slides
-- Instructions for setting up Chromebooks
+- Additional Resources

 (the rest of this readme is from the orignal)